 If one can add 4 days then it is worth visiting Ross and Smith Island, Saddle Peak Via Diglipur.
 From December to March turtle nest in these areas.

-Must do activities in Andaman Island
+Must-do activities in Andaman Island

-Snorkling, Scuba diving, Swimming with Elephant, Glass bottom boat ride, Undersea walking In Havlock Island as this island is surrounded by lot of corals and colorful fishes.
+Snorkeling, Scuba diving, Swimming with Elephant, Glass bottom boat ride, Undersea walking In Havlock Island as this island is surrounded by lot of corals and colorful fishes.